+Disney World is a playground for kids and adults, but it is also one of the best places to travel with an infant.
 One of the best Disney World parks is Epcot because it is less crowded and more slow-paced.
-It also has something fun for all ages.
-Therefore, Epcot with a baby or toddler is the best!
+It also has something fun for ALL ages, which is why Epcot with a baby or toddler is the best!

-Despite being a more adult-friendly park, several attractions and places make it baby-friendly.
+Despite Epcot being one of the best Disney World parks for adults, several attractions and places make it baby-friendly.
 Moreover, bringing a baby or toddler is probably a safe way to pace yourself through all the food and drinks at the World Showcase.

 This guide to Epcot with a baby or toddler has everything you need to know.
 It includes tips about the park, the best rides, attractions, and things to do.